RosuMihaiAlexandru/gamestore-asp.net/README.md

 # Gamesmarket
- Online store written in .net Core MVC using EF and MSSQL
+ Online store written in .net Core MVC using EF and MSSQL as backend and React for frontend